 1) Pattern Tracking

 Pattern tracking is one of the fundamental data mining techniques.
-It entails recognizing and monitoring trends in datasets to make intelligent analyses regarding business outcomes.
+It entails recognizing and monitoring trends in sets of data to make intelligent analyses regarding business outcomes.
 For a business, this process could relate to anything from identifying top-performing demographics or understanding seasonal variations in the customer’s buying behavior.

 For instance, the pattern in sales data may show that a certain product is more popular amongst specific demographics or a decrease in total sales volume after the holiday season.
 The company can then use this information to target specific markets and optimize the supply chain.